ictwise/notpp4/README.md

 ### **User Stories**

-- As a store owner, I want to be able to manage the product inventory easily, so that I can add new products, edit existing ones, and delete items that are no longer available for sale.
+- As a store owner, I want to be able to manage the product inventory, including the ability to add, edit, and delete products, in order to keep their offerings up-to-date and accurate.
 - As a store owner, I wish to have the ability to change product prices, descriptions, images, and other criteria as needed, in order to keep my store up to date and accurate.
 - As a store owner, I want the ability to remove products that are no longer available for sale, in order to keep my store's inventory current and accurate.
 - As a store owner, I want to be able to provide secure payment options for my customers, in order to ensure their personal and financial information is protected and to build trust with them.